tudorpintea999/eclipse-program-library/docs/src/token-2022/onchain.md

 - add a dependency to `spl-token-2022`
 - change tests to use `spl_token::id()` or `spl_token_2022::id()`, see that all tests fail with Token-2022
-- update on-chain program code to always use the instruction and deserializers from `spl_token_2022`, make all tests pass
+- update on-chain program code to always use the instruction and deserializes from `spl_token_2022`, make all tests pass

 Optionally, if an instruction uses more than one token mint, common to most DeFi,